openstack/barbican/api-guide/source/acls.rst

   * `project-access`: Flag to mark a secret or a container private for an operation.
 Pass `false` to mark private.

-To acommplish above mentioned behavior for a secret/container resource, having ACL data populated alone is not sufficient.
+To accomplish above mentioned behavior for a secret/container resource, having ACL data populated alone is not sufficient.

 Following ACL rules are defined and used as `OR` in resource access policy: